 Slim SEO Review

-Slim SEO doesn’t have as many options as Rank Math and SEOPress since they have never wanted to be a Swiss Army Knife.
+Slim SEO doesn’t have as many options as Rank Math and SEOPress do since they have never wanted to be an SEO Swiss Army Knife.

 These are the main features that you will find in SEOPress

-I don’t use the code, socials, or tools at all.
+I don’t use the code, socials, tools, or redirections at all.

-On some sites, I have taken some time to write meta descriptions and I wouldn’t like to lose all that work if I find later during my blogging journey that having a meta description is better than not having one.
+On some sites, I have taken some time to write meta descriptions and I wouldn’t like to lose all that work.

 Ahrefs has this to say about meta descriptions: